 Figure 8.
-Visualization of stereo range 3D data range error along the line of sight is dominant as can be observed in a stereo range 3D visualization in Figure 8.
-As described in the next two sections, camera calibration inaccuracy (including mast calibration inaccuracy for mastmounted cameras) affects both stereo down-range and cross-range errors, while stereo correlation inaccuracy affects the down-range error only.
-4.2 Effect of camera calibration inaccuracy The error model of (11) and (12) can be tested by using camera calibration data.
+Visualization of stereo range 3D data Camera calibration inaccuracy (including mast calibration inaccuracy for mast-mounted cameras) affects both stereo down-range and cross-range errors, while stereo correlation inaccuracy affects the down-range error only.
+4.2 Camera calibration inaccuracy The error model of (11) and (12) can be tested by using camera calibration data.
 Since the camera calibration process produces the 3D metrology of the calibration fiducials (dots in Figure 9) as well as their associated 2D image points, we can compute both 2D reprojection error and the 3D localization error.
 The 2D reprojection error was obtained by comparing the 2D projections of the metrology-based 3D positions of calibration dots and their corresponding 2D image points.
+For a stereo image pair tested using 2.3 mm lenses (113°× 86° field of view), the 2D reprojection differential and common errors were $\sigma{\Delta x_t - \Delta x_r} = 0.12$ pixel and $\sigma{(\Delta x_t + \Delta x_r)/2}$